• Skip to primary navigation

 It really didn’t matter the reason – it was a popular and accessible activity to the majority of those who found themselves spending far more time at home than they’d ever imagined.
 People bonded with their partners over a newly discovered shared love of muffins.
 People also bonded with complete strangers.

 When stores reopened, people discovered local vendors and shops they never would have sought out otherwise.
-And I believe it helped people reprioritize the value of shopping local, versus big box stores.
+And I believe it helped people reprioritize the value of shopping locally, versus big box stores.

 The supply chains were so broken you couldn’t find the most basic ingredients and foods at the store – so we turned to that tiny shop around the corner where six generations of women in their family have been making pasta and spices from scratch.